-- Each Friday at 9am, Grades 2-8 pray together at Mass.
+- Each Friday at 8:45 am, the students come together as a school to pray together at Mass.

 - Zooland is a fun, simulated project in which the students help keep a zoo (imaginary) from being shut down.
 The students work cooperatively, raise money and learn how to become good zookeepers.

 - Space Race is a fun race through the solar system which involves cooperative learning, problem solving and presentation skills.